darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-juice.md

 ![](https://clamshatter.github.io/assets/juicy5.png)

-Now, go back to the __/ftp__ directory, there may have been a file that you were not supposed to download (it let me download it anyways...).
+Now, go back to the __/ftp__ directory, there may have been a file that you were not allowed to download (it let me download it anyways...).
 The method for downloading it is to use a __Poison Null Byte__ in the url, so it looks like this __"<IP>/ftp/package.json.back%2500.md"__. which will allow you to download the file.

 ![](https://clamshatter.github.io/assets/juicy6.png)